Conditions › Post-Surgical Rehab › Post-Op Hip

 Hip Surgery Rehabilitation

 The specific rehabilitation approach depends heavily on your surgical procedure and approach.
-For example, anterior approach total hip replacement typically allows faster early progression than posterior approach.
-Hip arthroscopy with labral repair requires careful range of motion precautions to protect the repaired tissue.
+For example, anterior approach total hip replacement typically allows faster early progression than posterior approach due to fewer muscle precautions.
+Hip arthroscopy with labral repair requires careful range of motion restrictions to protect the repaired tissue.
 Your therapist will follow your surgeon’s specific protocol while individualizing treatment to your progress.

 Our Post-Op Hip Program

-- Gait training — Restoring a normal walking pattern and progressing from assistive devices to independent walking
+- Gait training — Restoring a normal walking pattern and progressing safely from assistive devices (walker, cane) to independent walking

-- Range of motion restoration — Progressive mobility exercises within surgical precautions
+- Range of motion restoration — Progressive mobility exercises performed within your surgeon’s specific precautions and advancing as tissue healing permits

-- Hip strengthening — Rebuilding gluteal, hip flexor, and rotator strength that atrophies after surgery
+- Hip strengthening — Rebuilding gluteal, hip flexor, and rotator strength that atrophies rapidly after surgery, using progressive resistance exercises

-- Balance and stability training — Rebuilding confidence and safety with standing and walking activities
+- Balance and stability training — Rebuilding confidence and safety with standing, walking, and transitional movements to reduce fall risk

-- Stair training — Progressive stair negotiation for home and community independence
+- Stair training — Progressive stair negotiation practice for home and community independence

-- Functional training — Returning to daily activities: sitting, standing from low surfaces, getting in/out of cars, and eventually recreational activities
+- Functional training — Returning to daily activities including sitting, standing from low surfaces, getting in and out of cars, and eventually recreational activities like golf, hiking, or gardening

 What to Expect

 Total hip replacement rehabilitation typically spans three to four months of active physical therapy.
-Most patients are walking independently within two to four weeks and driving within four to six weeks (depending on the surgical approach and which hip).
+Most patients are walking independently within two to four weeks and driving within four to six weeks, depending on the surgical approach and which hip was replaced.

-For hip arthroscopy patients, rehabilitation timelines vary from eight weeks to four months depending on the specific procedure.
-Labral repairs require longer rehabilitation than debridements.
+For hip arthroscopy patients, rehabilitation timelines vary from eight weeks to four months depending on the specific procedure performed.
+Labral repairs require longer rehabilitation with more precautions than debridements or impingement corrections.

 Schedule Today